-For example, if a merchant has EMV-compliant POS terminals and the customer's bank does not issue EMV cards, then the customer's bank would be liable for the fraud.
-Conversely, if the merchant does not have EMV-compliant POS terminals, then the merchant and/or the acquirer would be liable for fraudulent transactions if the customer has a chip card.
+For example, if a merchant has EMV-compliant POS terminals and the customer's bank does not issue EMV cards, the customer's bank would be liable for the fraud.
+Conversely, if the merchant does not have EMV-compliant POS terminals, the merchant and/or the acquirer would be liable for fraudulent transactions if the customer who has been defrauded had a chip card.

-The biggest PCI implication of moving to EMV-compatible technology is audit and breach penalty relief from the card brands.
-If more than 75% of a merchant's transactions originate from EMV-compliant POS terminals that support both contact and contactless transactions, most card brands will offer relief from PCI audit requirements (you still have to be PCI compliant) and decrease the financial penalties associated with a credit card breach.
-This audit and breach penalty relief clause is already in effect.
+The only PCI implication of moving to EMV-compatible technology is the audit and breach penalty relief offered by card brands.
+If more than 75% of a merchant's transactions originate from EMV-compliant payment terminals that support both contact and contactless transactions, most card brands offer some relief from PCI DSS audit requirements (you still need to be PCI compliant) and decrease the financial penalties associated with a credit card breach.

 If you would like to delve more into the relationship between PCI and EMV, you’ll want to check out this blog post by Vince Fusco, TRUE’s Director of PCI Services.